CycloneDX/cyclonedx-python/README.md

                         exists, it will be overwritten.
   -pb, --purl-bom-ref   Use a component's purl for the bom-ref value, instead
-                        of a random UUID
+                        of a random UUID --licence_output_format {expression,license}
+                        The output format of the license of a component (default: expression)
 ```

 ### Advanced usage and details